OnnoKampman/variational-nnet-sbm/README.md

-# bayes-nnet
+# variational-nnet-sbm

-Bayesian neural network models.
+Variational inference in a neural network stochastic blockmodel.

 Work in progress.